forwards/social-media/twitter-policy.md

 ## Following

 - Follow related organizations e.g. R-Ladies groups, R User Groups in underserved regions, diversity in tech groups
-- Follow those that follow us if they use their account to share data science/science-related content and there are no red flags
+- Follow those that follow us if they use their account to share data science/science-related content and there are no red flags, e.g. looking like a bot account, inciting hate.

 N.B.
 Currently we are not monitoring new individuals to follow back, this is time-intensive and we have done it periodically.

 ## Unfollowing

 - Unfollow in rare cases that an account shows evidence of behaviour counter to our mission, e.g. targeting members of under-represented groups
+- Check accounts that unfollow us: this can be a sign of a bot account, or account that is no longer relevant.
 - Criticism of Forwards or other community groups is not necessarily a reason to unfollow.

 *At least two Twitter moderators should agree that unfollowing is necessary*.